zitadel/zitadel/docs/docs/legal/terms-support-service.md

 You will ensure that the use of our Websites and Services by you or third parties complies with all applicable legislation, these these TOS, and our [Acceptable Use Policy](acceptable-use-policy) at all times.

+### Maintenance of units

+You will ensure that units eligible for Support Service are maintained and upgraded frequently.
+If you operate units with a release date older than 180 days since our latest stable release, the term is continued but CAOS is not required to handle any support request for that unit until the units are upgraded and recertified.

+### Support Process

+You will ensure to follow the support process as outlined in the [Annex](support-services) to this document.

 ### Security

 You will take appropriate measures to prevent any misuse of the services you booked.
 These include, for example, securing the software used and the prompt installation of security updates as well as using suitably secure passwords.